-Half of business leaders unaware of BPC cyber attacks.
+Half of the business leaders unaware of BPC cyber attacks.
 Half of the management teams polled in 12 countries, including the UK, are unaware of business process compromise (BPC) attacks.

-Despite 43% of organisations surveyed in 12 countries admitting they have been affected by a business process compromise business process compromise (BPC) attack, they are not on the radar of 50% of management teams.
+Despite 43% of organizations surveyed in 12 countries admitting they have been affected by a business process compromise business process compromise (BPC) attack, they are not on the radar of 50% of management teams.

 Half of the management teams polled did not know what these attacks are or how their business would be affected if they were targeted, according to a survey commissioned by cybersecurity firm Trend Micro.

 The study carried out by Opinium surveyed more than 1,000 IT decision-makers responsible for cybersecurity across the UK, US, Germany, Spain, Italy, Sweden, Finland, France, Netherlands, Poland, Belgium, and the Czech Republic.

 In a BPC attack, cybercriminals typically look for loopholes in business processes, vulnerable systems, and susceptible practices.
 Once a weakness has been identified, a part of the process is altered to benefit the attacker, without the enterprise or its client detecting the change.

 According to Trend Micro, 85% of organizations targeted by BPC attack would be prevented from offering at least one of their business lines.

 “We’re seeing more cybercriminals playing the long game for greater reward,” said Rik Ferguson, vice-president of security research for Trend Micro.

 “In a BPC attack, they could be lurking in a company’s infrastructure for months or years, monitoring processes and building up a detailed picture of how it operates.”

-Once the cyber criminals have a foothold and have built a detailed picture of the target organisation’s operations, Ferguson said they can insert themselves into critical processes, undetected and without human interaction.
+Once the cybercriminals have a foothold and have built a detailed picture of the target organization’s operations, Ferguson said they can insert themselves into critical processes, undetected and without human interaction.

 “For example, they might re-route valuable goods to a new address, or change printer settings to steal confidential information – as was the case in the well-known Bangladeshi Bank heist,” he said.